Skip to content

 Renting in Gibraltar

-• Modern apartments with good infrastructure
+• Modern apartments with good infrastructure in areas like Ocean Village, Watergardens, and Midtown

-• Access to GHA healthcare if employed
+• Access to Gibraltar Health Authority healthcare when employed in Gibraltar

 Renting in Spain

-• Spanish bureaucracy can be slow and document-heavy
+• Spanish bureaucracy can be slow and document-heavy for new arrivals

 The Hybrid Approach